 When they first began to go mainstream, SSDs were expensive.
 Prohibitively so.
 Despite the benefits, they simply weren’t practical for many applications.
 I remember buying my first SSD for a laptop and having to go with a 40GB model, because the price jump to 160GB was extreme.
 After the upgrade, that laptop was really fast, but only had the storage capacity for the operating system and a few key applications.

-Today, with SSDs incredibly popular and manufacturers ramping up production, the cost difference has dropped to the point where the premium for solid state storage is negligible.
-Especially in drives with a capacity of 1TB or less — the perfect size for a laptop drive replacement or as a primary drive for a desktop PC.
+Today, with SSDs incredibly popular, the cost difference has dropped to the point where the premium for solid state storage is negligible.
+Especially in drives with a capacity of 2TB or less—the perfect size for a laptop drive replacement or as a primary drive for a desktop PC.

-In addition the dropping prices has made an entire category of SSDs possible that wasn’t even on the radar a few years ago: portable and external SSDs.
+In addition the dropping prices has made portable and external SSDs extremely popular.

 Portable and external SSDs